huawenyu/Design-Patterns-in-C/README.md

   member              -                +       +
 ====================================================
 + have implemented
-- can implemented with body-handle pattern, but ...
+- can implemented with the "handle/body" idiom, but ...

 ```